Laura Claman Equine Solutions

 - straightness (this is achieved with lateral work exercises)

-I enjoy the process of training and strive to make the experience pleasant for the horse as well.
-I'm patient and calm.
+I enjoy the process of training and make the experience pleasant for the horse.
 When teaching/training there is a line between 'good' stress and 'bad' stress.
-People and horses learn best in the 'good' stress zone.
+People and horses learn only in the 'optimum' stress zone.